SankhyaTecnologia/TinyEJB/README.md

 Examples
 ========

-To see it in action, check the test folder and execute them as plain Java Application (there are mocks for everything it needs).
+To see TinyEJB in action, check the test folder and execute them as plain Java Application (there are mocks for everything it needs).
 Additionally, it depends on some JARs, as follows:

 J2EE 1.4 interfaces